saleor/saleor-docs/README.md

 </head>
 ```

+# Linting

+Run `npm run lint` to check for any linting errors on staged (modified) files.
+Note that capitalization rules don't work well with front matter so you can ignore error messages located in the top `---` section.

 # Debugging

 In dev mode, Docusaurus serves a debug page with a list of all available routes and config at http://localhost:3000/\_\_docusaurus/debug.